 Custom foot orthotics at Marsillo Chiropractic

 Visit our chiropractic and pain rehabilitation clinic in the heart of Farfield County at 433 Post Road, Darien, CT 06820 or contact us to book your next appointment: (203) 656-2044.
-Consultations are free of charge and we gladly accept many insurance plans including Blue Cross/Blue Shield, Aetna, Optum Health (United Healthcare, Oxford Health Plans), and No-Fault or Workers Compensation.
+Consultations are free of charge and we gladly accept many insurance plans including Blue Cross/Blue Shield, Aetna, Optum Health (United Healthcare, Oxford Health Plans), and No-Fault Insurance.